10 Best Places to Visit in India in August 2023

 Udaipur is Rajasthan’s romantic playground, but it is one of the best destinations to visit in India in August for a honeymoon.

-Make your love chuckle with delight on a visit to the Saheliyon ki Bali to soak lush greenery and stand by the fountains.
+Make your love chuckle with delight on a visit to the Saheliyon ki Bali to soak in lush greenery and stand by the fountains.

 Take the evening boat ride in the glistening Pichola Lake to watch the sunset folding behind Aravali Hills.